 Folk Saint.
 War hero.
 Outlaw deserter.
 Dubious myth.
 Antonio Mamerto Gil Núñez, better known as ‘Gauchito Gil’ is the colorful figure revered as a mystical symbol of bravery in his native Argentina.

 Corrientes is a steamy, subtropical frontier province which lies between the Pampas and the borders of Paraguay, Brazil and Uruguay in Argentina’s far north-east.
 Historically its capital of the same name served as a stop-over town between Buenos Aires and Asunción for purveyors of both commerce and spirituality.
-It was a land of Jesuit missions and powerful caudillos, the political strongmen who ruled over the population like feudal kings.
+It was a land filled with the yerba mate plantations of Jesuit missions and powerful caudillos, the political strongmen who ruled over the population like feudal kings.

 In the 1860s, Corrientes was in political turmoil, suffering the effects of South America’s bloodiest ever conflict, The Paraguayan War, and the fall of the great caudillo, Juan Manuel de Rosas.
 It is from these heady times that the Gauchito Gil legend emerges.